Mission San Fernando Rey de España: Later history

-In 1845, Governor Pío Pico declared the Mission buildings for sale under the Mexican secularization act of 1833 and, in 1846, made Mission San Fernando Rey de España de velicata his headquarters as Rancho Ex-Mission San Fernando.
-The Mission was utilized in a number of ways during the late 19th century: north of the mission was the site of Lopez Station for the Butterfield Stage Lines; it served as a warehouse for the Porter Land and Water Company; and in 1896, the quadrangle was used as a hog farm.
+The Mission was used in a number of ways during the late 19th century: north of the mission was the site of Lopez Station for the Butterfield Stage Lines; it served as a warehouse for the Porter Land and Water Company; and in 1896, the quadrangle was used as a hog farm.
 In 1861, the Mission buildings and 75 acres of land were returned to the church after Charles Fletcher Lummis acted for preservation.
 The buildings were disintegrating as beams, tiles and nails were taken from the church by settlers.
 San Fernando's church became a working church again in 1923 when the Oblate priests arrived.
 Many attempts were made to restore the old Mission from the early 20th century, but it was not until the Hearst Foundation gave a large gift of money in the 1940s, that the Mission was finally restored.
 The museum became the repository for heirlooms of the Mexican church evacuated during the Cristero revolt, and also holds part of the Doheny library.
 The church was listed on the National Register of Historic Places in 1971, but was extensively damaged by the 1971 San Fernando earthquake, and was completely rebuilt.
 Repairs were completed in 1974.
 It continues to be very well cared for and is still used as a chapel-of-ease.
 The Convento Building was separately listed on the Register in 1988.
 In 2003, comedian Bob Hope, a late-life convert to Catholicism, was interred in the Bob Hope Memorial Gardens; followed by his widow Dolores Hope in 2011.

 Mission industries

 The goals of the missions were, first, to spread the message of Christianity and, second, to establish a Spanish colony.
 Because of the difficulty of delivering supplies by sea, the missions had to become self-sufficient in relatively short order.
 Toward that end, neophytes were taught European-style farming, animal husbandry, mechanical arts and domestic crafts like tallow candle making.

+The San Fernando Mission was known for having good quality wines and around the mission walls there were over 32,000 grapevines from which the neophytes produced wine; at the peak of its production, the mission produced about 2,000 gallons of wine and 2,000 gallons of aguardiente.
+The mission also contained about 70 acres of olive trees which were collected and crushed to make olive oil.
+The men of the mission community spent their days working in the fields or in the mission workshops and buildings; they were charged with tending to the cattle, horses and sheep as well as growing wheat, barley, peas, beans, corn, figs, and peaches.
+The women were charged with weaving in the workrooms to produce the cloth used in the mission.
+Sundays and holy days were dedicated to rest and prayer.